imajus/neobase-ai-dba/SETUP.md

 - If containers fail to start, check logs with `docker-compose logs`
 - Ensure all required ports are available (3000, 5173, 27017, 6379)
+- Ensure you use hosted url with domains for both Backend and Client in environment variables if hosting on a server
 - Verify your API keys are valid for OpenAI or Gemini

 ## Thank you for using NeoBase!